 When opting for fully glazed frameless internal doors, this can create an excellent source of natural light if your room is situated to promote this.

-Pocket doors are an architectural designers dream, as they are the ideal solution when room space is at a high premium and normal swing doors take too much space.
+Pocket doors are an architectural designers dream, as they are the ideal system when room space is at a high premium and normal swing doors take too much space.

 Utilising Floor Space